Tuesday, February 18, 2025

 Costco Travel gives back store credit

-We're not normally ones to us a travel agency, but after finding out that others got a better deal on their Alaska cruise through an agent, I did a quick google search.
+We're not normally ones to use a travel agency, but after finding out that others got a better deal on their Alaska cruise through an agent, I did a quick google search.
 It turned out that Costco Travel offers good deals, as they either match or beat the direct booking price, but also include a Costco Card as part of your booking bonus.
 Actually, I found out from my ex-TA wife (not ex-wife) that often travel agencies are allocated blocks of rooms that are only released back to the cruise line closer to the sail date.
 In this case, we were able to book decent mid-ship oceanview rooms, where Princess direct only had fore or aft rooms (this factors into potential for seasickness).
 Ironically, one of the guys in my Background group on Tracker the other day said that his son works for Costco Travel.
 Because their agents are salaried employees, the commissions that are paid by the cruise lines mostly gets reimbursed back to the traveller via the Costco Card.
 And we got a small US$85 on-board credit too... woot!

 This cruise with Princess isn't until 2026, and of course is a traditional cruise operator, not like Virgin Voyages.
 But stay tuned for an update on how that went as well.